linear-b/gitstream/docs/execution-model.md

 - Implicit triggers are the default behavior if the automation doesn't have explicit triggers configured.
 - The automation runs for all branches and repositories if neither include nor exclude is specified.

+**Exclude/Include prioritization**

 - Exclude overrides the include option.
-For example, a repo will be excluded when it matches both the include and exclude lists
+Thus, a repo will be excluded when a it matches both the include and exclude lists.

+    In the following example, the automations in the file will be triggered for all repositories that contain the string `feature`, except for the repository `my_feature`
+    ```
+    triggers:
+      include:
+        repository:
+          - r/feature/
+      exclude:
+        repository:
+          - my_feature
+    ```

 ### Implicit triggers